universal-packages/universal-state/README.md

 ## Listening for changes

-The state object behaves just like a eventemitter, you can subscribe to changes in the state for a specific path.
+The state object behaves just like a event emitter, you can subscribe to changes in the state for a specific path.

 ```js
 const initialState = { posts: { new: [{ id: 1 }, { id: 2 }] } }